Tortilla soup is a dish I really, really love.

 It’s so richly flavored with spices and tender vegetables, with that delicious and satisfying crunch from tortilla chips.

-It’s scrumptious comfort food that’s also packed with nutrition from the variety of fresh vegetables and antioxidant-rich spices.
+It’s scrumptious comfort food that still feels so healthy from the variety of fresh veggies.

 My one and only concern with tortilla soup is that it tends to have a lot of ingredients, which means extra time and work.